 Rating 9.4, Prices start from $36 for Double room

-Elegantly furnished, all rooms are air-conditioned and feature wooden flooring and large window.
+Elegantly furnished offers rooms with air con and feature wooden flooring and large window.
 A flat-screen TV and kettle are included.
 En suite bathroom comes with shower facility and a hairdryer.

 Rating 9.1, Prices start from $19 for Double room

 All rooms are fitted with a TV for entertainment, and are fitted with a private bathroom with a bath or shower.
-This accommodation features free WiFi and private parking.
+This accommodation features free WiFi.

 Midtown Hotel Hue